-The Statement of Accounts summarises the Authority's transactions for the 2019/20 financial year and its position at the yearend of 31 March 2020.
-The Authority is required to prepare an annual Statement of Accounts by the Accounts and Audit Regulations 2015, which those Regulations require to be prepared in accordance with proper accounting practices.
+The Statement of Accounts summarises the Authority's transactions for the 2020/21 financial year and its position at the year-end of 31 March 2021.
+The Authority is required to prepare an annual Statement of Accounts by the Accounts and Audit Regulations 2015.
+These Regulations require the accounts to be prepared in accordance with proper accounting practices.
 These practices primarily comprise the Code of Practice on Local Authority Accounting in the United Kingdom 2019/20, supported by International Financial Reporting Standards (IFRS) and statutory guidance issued under section 12 of the Local Government Act 2003.